 A typical anthropology degree includes the study of human evolution, cross-cultural issues, rituals and myths and cultural history.
 Areas of specialization in anthropology include sociocultural, linguistic, physical and archaeological anthropology.
 Sociocultural anthropology is the study of culture, mostly based on ethnography, with a central focus on kinship and social organization.
 Linguistic anthropology studies the history of human communication, while physical anthropology examines the evolution of humans and other primates.
 Archaeological anthropology studies human history through its artifacts such as pieces of pottery and tools.

-A typical sociology degree include the study of social problems, criminology, culture, race, gender and ethnicity.
+A typical sociology degree includes study of social problems, criminology, culture, race, gender and ethnicity.
 Areas of specialization in sociology include families, urban communities, health, aging, economics, ethnicity, sex and gender, and crime.

 Sociology seems to be more popular in the United States with more than 1,000 universities offering sociology programs.
 Only about 400 universities offer anthropology programs.